 Distribution with PopRun and PopDist is based on the concepts of replicas and instances.

 A replica is a feature of Poplar that allows you to create a number of identical copies of the same graph.
 Read more about replication in the Poplar documentation.
-Replication will also increase the amount of memory used for exchange code, which you can read more about in Memory and Performance Optimisation.
+Replication will also increase the amount of memory used for exchange code, which you can read more about in the Memory and Performance Optimisation guide.

 An instance is an operating system process on the host that controls a subset of the replicas.
 Using multiple instances allows scaling to larger distributed systems as the replicas are divided among the instances.
 Each instance is only responsible for communicating with its local replicas.
 Among other things, this distributes the responsibility for feeding data to the replicas among the instances.
 Placing the instances on different host machines allows scaling out and gives access to more CPU resources that can be used for host processing like dataset preprocessing.